dfelinto/blender-manual/manual/modeling/modifiers/deform/cast.rst

    Values below 0.0 or above 1.0 exaggerate the deformation, sometimes in interesting ways.

 Radius
-   If non-zero, this radius defines a sphere of influence.
+   If nonzero, this radius defines a sphere of influence.
    Vertices outside it are not affected by the modifier.

 Size